eclipse-edc/MinimumViableDataspace/system-tests/README.md

 ./gradlew -DuseFsVault="true" :launchers:registrationservice:shadowJar
 ```

-From the `MVD` root folder execute the following commands to start `MVD` using the `docker-compose.yml` file.
+Then, to bring up the dataspace, please execute the following command from the `MVD` root folder:

 ```bash
 docker-compose -f system-tests/docker-compose.yml up --build
 ```

-_Note for Windows PowerShell, the following commands should be used from the `MVD` project root.
-(The path will depend
+_Note for Windows PowerShell, the following commands should be used from the `MVD` project root:_
-on the location of your `RegistrationService` project root):_

 ```powershell
 docker-compose -f system-tests/docker-compose.yml up --build